Sitefinity/enhanced-forms/README.md

 You may change which countries are shown in these controls.
 To do this, perform the following:
 * Open your Sitefinity CMS backend.
-* Nabigate to *Administration » Settings » Advanced*.
+* Navigate to *Administration » Settings » Advanced*.
 * Navigate to *Locations » Countries  » (country code)*
 * Adjust the list of countries.
 * To modify the states for each country, perform the following: